sufiyanhancod/ngenius_test/README.md

 Before running this project, ensure you have the following:

-- Flutter SDK (version X.X.X or higher)
+- Flutter SDK (version 3.27.0 or higher)
-- Dart SDK (version X.X.X or higher)
+- Dart SDK (version 3.6.0 or higher)
 - Ngenius API credentials
   - API Key
   - Outlet Reference ID